xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-10-17_material_wood.md

 You can see your materials in the game screen.

 * arnau should have a quantity of 35 material WOOD.
-* marta should have a quantity of 35 material WOOD.

-And marta can see yours:

  * Go to Next player.
  <!-- SNAPSHOT status=200 -->
  * You should be at the game screen.
  * "marta" should be the current player.
- * "arnau" should have a quantity of 35 material "WOOD".
  * "marta" should have a quantity of 35 material "WOOD".

 And also in the general list.

  * You should be at the game screen.
  * "marta" should be the current player.
- * "arnau" should have a quantity of 35 material "WOOD".
  * "marta" should have a quantity of 35 material "WOOD".

 ### Obtaining Materials